richvigorito/dev-challenges/week8_red_solo_cups/README.md

 ## 📝 Challenge Overview
 This week’s challenge dials it way down on brain-bending syntax... and turns the **team pressure way up**.

 You’ll be playing a game inspired by flip cup, but instead of chugging drinks, you’re racing to answer trivia questions.
-It’s fast-paced, loud, chaotic, and **way more fun with a team**.

 You’ll need to think quickly, type quickly (no-typos), and—most importantly—**flip the damn cup**.